pybind/pybind11/docs/advanced/cast/eigen.rst

 will accept a row vector, it will be passed as a row vector.
 (The column vector takes precedence when both are supported, for example, when passing a 1D numpy array to a MatrixXd argument).
-Note that the type need not be expicitly a vector: it is permitted to pass a 1D numpy array of size 5 to an Eigen ``Matrix<double, Dynamic, 5>``: you would end up with a 1x5 Eigen matrix.
+Note that the type need not be explicitly a vector: it is permitted to pass a 1D numpy array of size 5 to an Eigen ``Matrix<double, Dynamic, 5>``: you would end up with a 1x5 Eigen matrix.
 Passing the same to an ``Eigen::MatrixXd`` would result in a 5x1 Eigen matrix.

 When returning an Eigen vector to numpy, the conversion is ambiguous: a row vector of length 4 could be returned as either a 1D array of length 4, or as a 2D array of size 1x4.
-When encoutering such a situation, pybind11 compromises by considering the returned Eigen type: if it is a compile-time vector--that is, the type has either the number of rows or columns set to 1 at compile time--pybind11 converts to a 1D numpy array when returning the value.
+When encountering such a situation, pybind11 compromises by considering the returned Eigen type: if it is a compile-time vector--that is, the type has either the number of rows or columns set to 1 at compile time--pybind11 converts to a 1D numpy array when returning the value.
 For